adamlilith/fasterRaster/README.md

 `quants <- fasterQuantile(rast='distToVect', probs=c(0.05, 0.5, 0.95))`
 `quants`

-The first function imports the raster and vector, and does its calculations, but does not export the output raster to**R**.**R**ather, the output raster stays in the **GRASS** session and is named `distToVect`.
+The first function imports the raster and vector, and does its calculations, but does not export the output raster to **R**.
+Rather, the output raster stays in the **GRASS** session and is named `distToVect`.
 In the second function the first argument is `distToVect`, the name of the raster we just created in the first function.
 This tells the second function to look in the **GRASS** session for the raster, not in**R**.
 If we had instead set `rast` in the second function equal to an actual raster, then the function would have imported the raster into a **GRASS**S session, which takes some time to do.

 You can see that by chaining a series of `faster~` functions together, the process can be made faster because all of the operations are done in **GRASS** with less back-and-forth between **GRASS** and **R**.
 The one exception to this is that some `faster~` functions do not use **GRASS** (e.g., `fasterFragmentation` and `fasterFocal`), so you can't use this trick.

-## The generic `faster` function ##
+## The generic `faster()` function ##
 The `faster` function is a generic wrapper for **GRASS** modules.
 You can use it to call many of the modules in **GRASS**.
 It may not always work, but it simplifies the task of initiating a **GRASS** instance, importing the raster/vector, and executing the call:

 `grassDir <- 'C:/Program Files/GRASS GIS 8.2'`